Viscount Brookeborough: History

 The Brooke family descends from Sir Basil Brooke (born 1567), a captain in the English Army in Ireland and Governor of County Donegal in West Ulster, who was granted extensive lands in that county.
 His son, Sir Henry Brooke (died 1671), was granted the lands of and around Achadh Lon (renamed in English as Brookeborough) in County Fermanagh, also in West Ulster.
 He was Governor of County Donegal and a Member of the Irish Parliament for Brookeborough.
 His son, Thomas Brooke (died c.
 1696), of Colebrooke, County Fermanagh, was a Member of the Irish Parliament and supporter of William III and Mary II.
 The estates were forfeited by James II.

-Next in line, the son, Henry Brooke (1671–1761), represented Dundalk and Fermanagh in the Irish Parliament.
+Next in line, the son, Henry Brooke (1671–1761), represented Dundalk and County Fermanagh in the Irish Parliament.
 His younger son was Francis Brooke, of Colebrooke.
 His son, Henry Brooke, was created a baronet, of Colebrooke in the County of Fermanagh, in the Baronetage of the United Kingdom on 7 January 1822.
 He was succeeded by his son, Arthur, the second Baronet.
 He was Conservative Member of Parliament for County Fermanagh at Westminster.

 On his death in 1854, the title passed to his eldest son, Victor, the third Baronet.
 He served as a Deputy Lieutenant and was High Sheriff of County Fermanagh in 1867.
 His eldest son, Arthur, the fourth Baronet, was Sheriff of County Fermanagh in 1896 and a Deputy Lieutenant and Justice of the Peace for the county.
 He was succeeded by his eldest son, the aforementioned fifth Baronet, who was elevated to the peerage in 1952.
 His second but eldest surviving son, the second Viscount, was also a controversial politician.
 As of 2017 the titles are held by the latter's eldest son, the third Viscount, who succeeded in 1987.
 He is one of the ninety elected hereditary peers that remain in the House of Lords after the passing of the House of Lords Act 1999, and sits as a cross-bencher.